| Academic

 unreadable prose.
 The bigger the word, the more convoluted the sentence,

 the better.
 Academics will say "methodology" when they mean "method."
 They'll "post" everything.
 Post-feminist, post-industrial, post-modern.
 (Are we in a "post" era or after its close?
 Is "post" even used consistently?)
+The second pitfall is that academia's law of "publish or perish" encourages

 a slavish, Soviet-like parroting of PC politics.
 Books are written